AlanCortez1337/portfolioV2/src/pages/experience/si.md

 title: Supplemental Instruction
 time: August 2022 - Present
 highlights:
-  - Communicated complex C++ concepts to students with varying levels of understanding
+  - Communicated complex C++ concepts to students with varying levels of understanding.
-  - Constructed engaging exercises for students to comprehend object-oriented concepts
+  - Constructed engaging exercises for students to comprehend object-oriented concepts.
 funFact: The first course I was a SI leader for was CPSC 121A which is better known as C++ Object Oriented Programming.
 ---